Whisky Review: BenRiach 21 Years Old

 What I say:

-Sampled during our visit to BenRiach Distillery and tour with distillery manager Stuart Buchanan.
-We spent a while in the kiln while Stuart explained the basic nature of much of BenRiach’s traditional (and mostly original) equipment, we sampled both of the new 21 Year Old expressions constructed by Rachel Barrie including both this 4 cask matured and the soon to be released BenRiach 21 Year Old Peated expression.
+Sampled during our visit to BenRiach Distillery and tour with distillery manager Stewart Buchanan.
+We spent a while in the kiln while Stewart explained the basic nature of much of BenRiach’s traditional (and mostly original) equipment, we sampled both of the new 21 Year Old expressions constructed by Rachel Barrie including both this 4 cask matured and the soon to be released BenRiach 21 Year Old Peated expression.
 Many thanks to BenRiach Distillery and Spey Progressive Communications for the sample.

 Orange Amber gold (11/20), oily slow medium-fine tears taper to fine legs

 Sweet and fruity, summer berries, strawberry, raspberry and hints of cherry, red berry cheesecake with a ginger nut biscuit base, soft vanilla, ginger and hint of cinnamon-dusting on sweet doughy pastries, soft biscuit or shortbread cereals of malted barley, light, fruity and fragrant

 Full-bodied, unctuous and oily, coats the palate with a syrupy sweetness of mixed berry jam, raspberry coulis, fresh strawberry and that sharp acidity of Morello (sour) cherry, creamy vanilla and fresh root ginger predominate the spices with hints of cinnamon and nutmeg, barley sugar sweeties and a touch of oak wood and tea-like tannins.

 Long, spiced sweetness, back to that red berry and ginger nut biscuit cheesecake again from the nose.

 A deliciously decadent dram full of dessert-like flavours enhanced with a sharpness from some of the fruit and gingery spice